Basic Algorithm Templates

 }

-get_primes(a); // Preprocess all primes within the range
+get_primes(a); // Preprocess all prime numbers within the range

-for (int i = 0; i < cnt; i ++ ) // Calculate the frequency of each prime factor
+for (int i = 0; i < cnt; i ++ ) // Find the number of times each prime factor appears

 {